 2 DataFrames

-Most data wrangling work in Python revolves around DataFrames, a class introduced by the Pandas package.
-A DataFrame represents a classic data set organized as a table or matrix, with rows representing observations and columns representing variables.
+Most data wrangling work in Python revolves around DataFrames, a class defined by the Pandas package.
+A DataFrame represents a classic data set organized as a table or matrix, with rows representing observations and columns representing variables or features.
 In this chapter we’ll learn the basics of working with DataFrames.

 2.1 DataFrame Fundamentals